allebone/help.omni.af.mil/docs/PEX/Training.md

 in the BOI Details.
 Right-Click on the Create New Task Canvas and left click on the Create New Task.
 Be sure to give your tasks a unique identifier for the task code, but maintain consistency with the naming scheme for all tasks in the course.

-NOTE: Information on building a mater task list is provided in the Help Topic, Mission Training
+!!!
+NOTE Information on building a mater task list is provided in the Help Topic, Mission Training

 > Setup.
 If the BOI is only one thing, e.g., “BEEG 02 – Egress Lab”, it has no Task.
 Only the BOI is graded overall.
 If there is only a single graded item in the BOI, the BOI should not have any tasks at all.
 If a BOI has multiple things that need to be graded, then add a course task for each graded item.